calq-framework/flow/README.md

 # Calq Flow

-Calq Flow is the world's first .NET release automation tool with native monorepo support.
-It fully automates the CI/CD lifecycle for packaged software — from project discovery and IL-level binary diffing to semantic versioning and NuGet publishing — all in a single command.

-Calq Flow achieves effortless modularity by replacing manual versioning with objective code analysis, eliminating the costs and human errors of scaling beyond monolith projects.
-It adds native-like C# support to GitHub Actions for advanced DevOps, executing seamlessly as a CLI tool or a highly optimized GitHub Action.
+Calq Flow is the world's first release orchestrator supporting monorepos, adding native-like C# support to GitHub Actions for advanced DevOps, and fully automating the .NET CI/CD lifecycle for packaged software — achieving effortless modularity by replacing manual versioning with objective code analysis to eliminate the costs and human errors of scaling beyond monolith projects.

-## IL-Driven Versioning for .NET
+## Objective Code Analysis for .NET
 Calq Flow shifts the source of truth from subjective commit messages to objective IL binary comparison.
-It delivers a zero-configuration, fully automated CI/CD pipeline that executes identically on your local workstation and in the cloud.
+It delivers a fully automated CI/CD pipeline that executes identically on your local workstation and in the cloud.

 ## How It Compares